 The gently blooming azaleas, soft sounds of nature, sweet tea and pimento-cheese sandwiches, and the polite applause of “patrons.”
 It’s all very genteel, serene.

 I asked the 27-year-old four-time major champion the first thought that comes to mind when he hears the words “The Masters.”

 “Stressful,” he replied.
 “I am, ask anyone who knows me, a complete prick in the week leading up to Augusta.
 But they understand and know that.
 It’s a stressful situation.”

 The Masters, the only major McIlroy has yet to win, has always felt that way to the Northern Irishman, who for the third time is attempting to cap off the career Grand Slam with a victory at Augusta.

-During McIlroy first appearance at Augusta National, in 2009, he was afraid to take a divot from the course’s perfectly manicured carpet.
+During McIlroy's first appearance at Augusta National, in 2009, he said he was afraid to take a divot from the course’s perfectly manicured carpet.

 In his third start, in 2011, trying to win his first major, McIlroy had a four-stroke lead going into the final day only to shoot 80 while playing alongside the older, imposing and lightning-quick Angel Cabrera.
 Fans still remember McIlroy’s wayard tee shot on 10 that day, and the long awkward trip from tee to green, and so does he.

 He owns up to choking the tournament away, but came away with valuable experience when it comes to interacting with his playing partner when under pressure.

 “I feel like I’m a quick player, and he was ridiculously quick,” McIlroy says of the Argentinian and the experience of it all.
 “I sort of learned this, and it’s hard to at times, but don’t let other players dictate the pace that you play.
 Because that can have a detrimental effect as well.
 So there’s a lot of learning stuff in there.
 But of course it hurt, and it still hurts.”